Pete Carmichael Jr.

-Peter Edwards Carmichael Jr. (born October 6, 1971) is an American professional football coach who is currently senior offensive assistant coach for the Denver Broncos of the National Football League.
-He previously spent 18 seasons as an offensive assistant for the New Orleans Saints, the last 15 of those as offensive coordinator.
+Peter Edwards Carmichael Jr. (born October 6, 1971) is an American professional football coach who is the offensive coordinator for the Buffalo Bills of the National Football League (NFL).
+He spent 18 seasons as an offensive assistant for the New Orleans Saints, the last 15 of those as offensive coordinator.
 He was part of the Saints team that won Super Bowl XLIV.

 Coaching

 College

 Carmichael began his coaching career as the assistant offensive line coach at the University of New Hampshire in 1994, with the Wildcats winning the Yankee Conference championship.
 Followed by being the quarterbacks coach at Louisiana Tech University from 1995 to 1999.

 Early NFL years

 Carmichael's first NFL job was in when he was the tight ends coach for the Cleveland Browns.
 The following year Carmichael became the quality control coach for the Washington Redskins.
 He would hold the same position with the San Diego Chargers in until he was promoted in to the team's assistant wide receivers coach.